Penal Code 261.5 PC - Statutory Rape Laws in California

 Crucial to the defense in these cases is to flush out all of the information that might be helpful to the defendant.
 That's why we have you come in, and we will review the case.

-We talk about what happened and how long it's been going on, and we look at what evidence the prosecutors have to prove the case.
+We discuss what happened and how long it's been going on, and we examine the evidence the prosecutors have to prove the case.

-Then, we decide whether it makes sense to fight the case or whether we're better off trying to negotiate some resolution.
+Then, we decide whether to fight the case or whether to negotiate a resolution.

 But, of all the sex crimes cases, statutory rape gives you the best chance to stay out of jail and prison and avoid sex registration.
 Of course, you will need a tough attorney on your side.